Parents

 • Please remember that I am a parent myself and really do understand how hard this can be.
 I know that you are entrusting me with a very precious gift, and I feel very honored that I will be your child’s first teacher.

-• I promise to send out an email and a Facebook post on our secret group that first day as SOON as I get a minute, letting everyone know how it is going.
+• I promise to send out an email and a SeeSaw post on that first day as SOON as I get a minute, letting everyone know how it is going.

 I’m looking forward to a great year!